 Several years ago, right after we had our first child, we were treated with an afternoon off from our little guy and ventured out into the vast woods of Land Between The Lakes.

 The destination was Pryor Creek, just south of the KY/TN border near Lake Barkley.
 We were on the hunt for an old abandoned bridge, and with some luck, we found it.
-You can read about our adventure back in 2008 here.
 We went in the summertime and had to fight ticks, mosquitoes and a lot of overgrowth.

 Recently I decided to take advantage of a warm winter day to revisit the Pryor Creek bridge ruins and see if I could get better photos.
 With all the briers and vegetation gone, it would be a lot easier to get to.
 It was good to get these photos!